Man arrested in death of robbery accomplice slain by another in Fort Worth marijuana deal

 Rodriguez was in the Tarrant County Jail Monday in lieu of $100,00 bond.

+Rodriguez escaped the shooting and fled on the morning of Sept.
+6, according to the warrant obtained by the Fort Worth Star-Telegram .

+The warrant written by Detective J. Cedillo gave this account of the fatal shooting:

-Rodriguez admitted to planning to rob a resident of his marijuana and money in the 3400 block of Brown Avenue in Fort Worth, according to a warrant written by Detective J. Cedillo.
-He asked Araujo for help because he knew that Araujo carried a weapon, according to the warrant.
+Rodriguez admitted to initiating a plan to rob a resident of his marijuana and money in the 3400 block of Brown Ave. in Fort Worth.

+He asked Araujo who he had met in prison for help to carry out the holdup because he knew that the Mesquite man carried a weapon.

-A gunfight erupted just before 10:30 a.m.
-Sept.
-6 when Rodriguez and Araujuo walked into the residence.
-The occupant shot Araujo several times while Rodriguez fled, according to the warrant.
+Just before 10:30 a.m. on Sept.
+6, Rodriguez and Araujuo walked into the residence and a gunfight erupted.
+The occupant of the home managed to shoot Araujo several times while Rodriguez fled the home and drove off in this Chevrolet Spark.

+During his escape from the home, Rodriguez managed to steal some marijuana.

+When they arrived, officers found Araujo with multiple gunshot wounds and a weapon in his pants.